 Table of Contents

-The Greeks associated Shu with the Greek Titan, Atlas, as both gods were assigned the duty of holding up the skies.
+The Greeks associated Shu with the Greek Titan, Atlas, as both entities were assigned the duty of preventing the collapse of the world, the former by holding up the skies, and the latter by supporting the earth on his shoulders.
 Shu was predominantly associated with fog, clouds and the wind.
 Let’s take a closer look at Shu and his role in Egyptian mythology.